neoclide/coc-snippets/Readme.md

 - Use same keys for jump placeholder.
 - Nested snippet support.
-- Most importantly, it never slows you down.
+- Always async, never slows you down.
+- Improved match for complete items with TextEdit support.
+- Edit snippet by `:CocList snippets`, sorted by mru.

 ## Install